 - State Farm: $1,441 per year

-Meanwhile, MetLife has the highest average rate for drivers with DUI convictions in Connecticut, as their rate was roughly $2,817 per year in MoneyGeek's study.
+USAA offers cheap car insurance for drivers with tickets at an average cost of $967 per year.
+This insurance is only offered to military members and their families.
+Meanwhile, MetLife has the highest average rate for drivers with tickets in Connecticut, as their rate was roughly $2,817 per year in MoneyGeek's study.

 Average Car Insurance Rates With a Ticket